HiveTyrant/WpfLocalization/README.md

 - **WpfLocalization** doesn't use resources.resx files.
 - **WpfLocalization** works with cultures to identify languages (`CultureInfo` class)
 - There are 4 types of readers for now:
-  - SingleCultureCsvFileReader: Each line is considered to have at least a key and a value seperated by a ;-char (e.g. TODO: Add link)
+  - SingleCultureCsvFileReader: Each line is considered to have at least a key and a value seperated by a ;-char (e.g. https://github.com/HiveTyrant/WpfLocalization/blob/main/LocalizationWpfDemo/LocalizationFiles/Extra.en-GB.txt)
-  - SingleCultureJsonFileReader: A json file of a key-object format (e.g. TODO: Add link)
+  - SingleCultureJsonFileReader: A json file of a key-object format (e.g. https://github.com/HiveTyrant/WpfLocalization/blob/main/LocalizationWpfDemo/LocalizationFiles/Extra.fr.json)
-  - SingleCultureXmlFileReader: A xml file with an `<Entries>` root and `<Entry>` elements, each must have a key attribute (e.g. TODO: Add link)
+  - SingleCultureXmlFileReader: A xml file with an `<Entries>` root and `<Entry>` elements, each must have a key attribute (e.g. https://github.com/HiveTyrant/WpfLocalization/blob/main/LocalizationWpfDemo/LocalizationFiles/Extra.da-DK.xml)
-  - MultiCultureXmlFileReader: A xml file with an more complex format, that supports loading multible cultures from one file, eg. received from a translation bureau(e.g. TODO: Add link)
+  - MultiCultureXmlFileReader: A xml file with an more complex format, that supports loading multible cultures from one file, eg. received from a translation bureau(e.g. https://github.com/HiveTyrant/WpfLocalization/blob/main/LocalizationWpfDemo/LocalizationFiles/OrigoMulticultureLocalization.xml)

     Notice, only the SingleCulture readers support loading zero and plural string values